 That's because the 6-foot wideout didn't play competitively until middle school, then transitioned to wide receiver upon arriving at Del Valle High School's varsity team.

 "When I had no offers, I was looking at all the other kids that had offers.
 I just knew I really wanted that," Burton told KVUE in May 2020.

 Well, almost 40 scholarship offers later, it's safe to say Burton earned his pick of the litter.

-Ranked as the No. 1 wide receiver prospect in America and 11th overall recruit, per the 247Sports Composite player rankings, Burton boasts at least 37 scholarship offers heading into his junior season.
-As you’d expect, his offer list is a who’s who of college football royalty.
+Ranked as the No. 1 wide receiver prospect in America and 15th-overall recruit, per the 247Sports Composite player rankings, five-star wide receiver Caleb Burton III boasted at least 37 scholarship offers heading into his junior season.
+As you'd expect, his offer list is a who's who of college football royalty.

 Burton caught 82 passes for 1,515 yards and 18 touchdowns through his first two high school seasons, according to statistics submitted to MaxPreps.
 Maybe it's because the Del Valle Cardinals' combined record the previous four seasons was just 19-26, but Burton wasn't named a MaxPreps Sophomore All-American in 2019, nor was he named to the website's Preseason Junior All-American team ahead of the 2020 campaign.